envico801/clean-code-javascript/anki/README.md

 ###### ID1

 A:: =============================================
 The variable name should clearly indicate that we're working with a date.
-Using 'currentDate' immediately tells other developers the purpose of this variable.
+Using `currentDate` immediately tells other developers the purpose of this variable.

 **Good:**
 ```javascript